What to do in London for free

-Despite London being one of the most expensive cities in the world you don't need to sell your granny to have a good day out.
-There's plenty of free fun to be had in the capital – all you need to shell out for is a travel card.
+Despite London being one of the most expensive cities in the world, you don't need to sell your granny to have a good day out.
+There's plenty of places to visit in London for free – you might just need to spend a few quid on the bus or tube.
+Check out our guide to 9 of the best free things to do in London below.

 london